 There are areas in which UN should enhance its presence:

 It is highly recommended that UN support the stakeholders in Kyrgyz Republic to perform comprehensive disaster risk assessment.
 This should include analysis of the geophysical, climate and other hazards, including those that are low intensity but high frequency; the assessment should differentiate vulnerabilities by social and economic groups such as women, female-headed households and populations located in the poorest regions.
 In addition, part of this exercise should be to assessment of policies and long-term planning and investment frameworks from the disaster risk-sensitive position.
 Based on these assessment, UN should help national stakeholders to develop adequate DRR approach, integrate disaster risk reduction with adaptation to climate change and address differentiated social and economic impacts; and preparedness for disaster management and recovery at the sub-national and national levels, including innovation to manage risks through insurance and resilient infrastructure.
+Hence, national ownership of DRR and preparedness planning can help ensure that emergency interventions will be integrated into longer –term development objectives of the country

 UN should continue work and provide assistance to mainstream climate risk management in support of authorities in Kyrgyzstan to develop and integrate climate change models into flood risk management policies and strategies.